ebbeowulf/change_detection/segmentation_utils/README.md

 -------------- How to install -------------
-Make sure your torch version is installed already pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118
+Make sure your torch version is installed already for the right version of CUDA (e.g): pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118

 Install the package from this directory: